cbirdferrer/collatrix/README.md

 obj2.JPG | 20.0 | 35 | 0.0039 | 2017_05_12 | F4 |

 #### 2. Image information file
 This sheet should contain information on the altitude, date, and flight per image.
-The altitude should be the altitude that needs to corrected.
+The altitude should be the entered altitude that needs to corrected.
 ##### How to format this csv (note: header spelling and capitalization matters most)
 * Required columns (spelled and capitalized just as written here): Image, UAS_Alt, Date, Flight
 * Make sure that the image names are identical to the name of the images measured (be mindful of capitilzation, *especially of the file exentions*, .JPG and .jpg would not be considered matching).